Minnesota Marijuana Possession Laws

 Is Possession of Marijuana Legal in Minnesota?

-In Minnesota, the use of marijuana is legal for medical purposes only.
+In Minnesota, the use of marijuana is legal for medical and recreational purposes.
 Minnesotans received authorization to use medical cannabis through legislative action in 2014 after Gov. Mark Dayton signed SF2470.
 Subsequently, the bill became codified and incorporated into Minnesota Statutes between Sections 152.22 and 152.37.

 How Much Weed Is a Felony in Minnesota?